laliberte/cdb_query/docs/recipe03.rst

 Validating the simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. warning::
-    From now on it is assumed that the user has installed appropriate certificates to retrieve data from the ESGF CORDEX archive.
+    From now on it is assumed that the user has installed properly resgistered with the ESGF.
-    The ``--username`` option combined with a CEDA account takes care of this.
+    Using the ``--openid`` option combined with an ESGF account takes care of this.

 To narrow down our results to the simulations that satisfy ALL the requested criteria, we can use  ::

         $ cdb_query CORDEX validate \
-                        --username=$CEDA_USERNAME \
+                        --openid=$OPENID \
                         --num_procs=10 \
                         pr_JJAS_France_pointers.nc \
                         pr_JJAS_France_pointers.validate.nc